 - Building a community around you is KEY!
 Honestly, I would say it is the most important thing when owning a small business.
 Networking can be scary but it’s so rewarding.
 I have met the most amazing people on my journey.
-I have wonderful creative friends who totally understand what I’m going through and we support each other daily.
-Building a community has opened incredible opportunities for me.
-I have worked with such talented, kind women and I honestly have more friends now than I’ve ever had.
-It has been the single best thing about running a business and it’s crucial when you are self-employed to stop the dreaded loneliness creeping up on you.
+I have wonderful creative friends who totally understand what I’m going through and we support each daily.
+I have worked with such talented, kind people and it has been the single best thing about running a business.
+I’ve also made some friends for life!
+I think it’s crucial when you are self-employed to stop the dreaded loneliness creeping up on you.

 - Get ready to learn and do EVERTHING!
 Unless you are lucky enough to have a bit of investment money behind you, you will most likely be doing all the jobs so learn how to be organised (still working on the organisation bit).
 All of my money goes into product and tools, so I don’t have much left over for things like marketing, professional photography or branding.
 I taught myself how to take photos of my jewellery, which I have so much more to learn about.
 I learnt how to put my website together.
 I created most of the branding myself.
 I have to be in charge of all the finances and make sure I am running my business correctly.
 I also taught myself how to make jewellery (with the help of some day classes) I have had to do a lot on my own and although I love learning skills I does take its toll.
 However, like I said building a community is key because I have also had so many amazing collaborations with beautiful souls that have helped to elevate my business.